trallard/airflow-tutorial/source/setup.rst

 .. warning::
     There are some known issues with MySQL in Mac so we recommend using this approach to install and set MySQL up: `https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e <https://gist.github.com/nrollr/3f57fc15ded7dddddcc4e82fe137b58e>`_.

-Also note that you will need to make sure that openssl is on your path so make sure this is added accordingly:
+Also, note that you will need to make sure that OpenSSL is on your path to make sure this is added accordingly:
 If using ``zsh``:
 ::
-    echo 'export PATH="/usr/local/opt/openssl/bin:$PATH"' >> ~/.zshrc
+    echo 'export PATH="/usr/local/opt/OpenSSL/bin:$PATH"' >> ~/.zshrc

 If using ``bash``:
 ::